 Making movie files.
-Several hardcopies of the animation are made from the frame.png files.
-We use the avconv (or ffmpeg) programs to combine individual plot files to movies in modern formats: Flash, MP4, Webm, and Ogg.
-A typical avconv (or ffmpeg) command for creating a movie file in Ogg format with 4 frames per second built from a collection of plot files with names generated by frame%04d.png, look like
+From the frame\\.png files containing the frames in the animation we can make video files.
+We use the ffmpeg (or avconv) program to combine individual plot files to movies in modern formats: Flash, MP4, Webm, and Ogg.
+A typical ffmpeg (or avconv) command for creating a movie file in Ogg format with 4 frames per second built from a collection of plot files with names generated by frame\%04d.png, look like

 '''

-Terminal> avconv -r 4 -i frame%04d.png -c:v libtheora movie.ogg
+Terminal> ffmpeg -r 4 -i frame%04d.png -c:v libtheora movie.ogg

 '''